alex028502/symbol-selector/readme.md

-Until recently, every time I had to write café, or 10°C, or El Niño, or jalapeño, or 220Ω, 100μsec, or Paweł, or π, I felt slightly stressed, and usually went to wikipedia or something copy copy and paste the symbol I needed.
+Until recently, every time I had to write café, or 10°C, or El Niño, or jalapeño, or 220Ω, 100μsec, or Paweł, or π, I felt slightly stressed, and usually went to wikipedia or something to copy and paste the symbol I needed.

 I don't use any of these symbols enough to memorize one of those keycodes, or combinations, or remap my keyboard, but I use all of them enough to need a